microsoft/DirectX-Specs/d3d/D3D12onWin7.md

 ## Q: Windows 7 gamers cannot install D3D12 binaires due to invalid digital signature?

-A: Starting from nupkg 1.1.0 (released on TBD), we will switch binary signing from SHA-1 to SHA-2 in order to be compliant with [Microsoft’s security policy](https://support.microsoft.com/en-us/help/4472027/2019-sha-2-code-signing-support-requirement-for-windows-and-wsus), which may require Windows 7 gamers to install extra patches before they can install D3D12 binaries.
+A: Starting from nupkg 1.1.0 (released on 11/20/2019), we will switch binary signing from SHA-1 to SHA-2 in order to be compliant with [Microsoft’s security policy](https://support.microsoft.com/en-us/help/4472027/2019-sha-2-code-signing-support-requirement-for-windows-and-wsus), which may require Windows 7 gamers to install extra patches before they can install D3D12 binaries.

 To minimize interruption for your Windows 7 gamers, game developers should first decide if their game installer validates binary signing when deployed on Windows 7 PC then follow up properly.